generik0/Smooth.IoC.Dapper.Repository.UnitOfWork/README.md

 3. **IUnitOfWork** extends IDbTransaction.
 You dont need to extend anything with this.
 When you have created a session in you code, you can create a uow from the session.
 Then the session is created by the factory it begins a transaction (isolation i a parameter), when it disposes it commits (roleback on exception) and disposes.
 For Castle Windsor it also untracks the object.
 You can use the transaction for any IDbTransaction work you like as IUnitOfWork extends IDbConnection ;-).
 4. **IRepository<TSession, TEntity, TPk>** is a default repository that you extend with your own repository for each of the entities you want a repository for.
 There as some built in methods for GetAll, Get, and SaveOrUpdate.
 You can add the methods you need for your entity using any IDbConnection framework.
 I have used [dapper-dot-net](https://github.com/StackExchange/dapper-dot-net) and [dapper.FastCRUD](https://github.com/MoonStorm/Dapper.FastCRUD) for the quering.

-So far added examples om Castle.Windsor, StructureMap injection.
+So far added examples om Castle.Windsor, StructureMap, Ninjet injection.

 ##Code examples